jbkroner/TalkTurbo/README.md

 ## Moderation

 All system prompts and messages sent to Turbo are routed through the [OpenAI Moderation Endpoint](https://platform.openai.com/docs/guides/moderation).
+OpenAI moderation happens regardless of which chat model Turbo is currently using.
 Messages track their own moderation data and you can quickly check a messages moderation status with `message.flagged()`.